brightertiger/notes/notes/general/gen-01-basic-statistics.md

 ## Significance Test

 -   Hypothesis is a statement about the population
--   Significance test uses data to summerize evidence about the hypothesis
+-   Significance test uses data to summarize evidence about the hypothesis
 -   Five Parts:
     1. Assumptions
         -   Type of data